2014 Wagah border suicide attack: Responsibility and motive

-Responsibility for the bomb blast was claimed separately by the outlawed Jundallah and Tehrik-i-Taliban Pakistan(TTP)-affiliated Jamaat-ul-Ahrar.
+Responsibility for the bomb blast was claimed separately by the outlawed Jundallah, Pakistani Taliban (TTP), and the breakaway TTP faction Jamaat-ul-Ahrar.

 TTP spokesman Ahmed Marwat said via telephone that the attack was a reaction to Operation Zarb-e-Azb and Waziristan military operations.

 The Jamaat-ul-Ahrar splinter group of the banned TTP claimed responsibility for the attack as its spokesman Ehsanullah Ehsan, speaking to Dawn on telephone from Afghanistan, said it was carried out by one of their men.
 "Some other groups have claimed responsibility of this attack, but these claims are baseless.
 We will soon release the video of this attack.
 This attack is revenge for the killing of innocent people in North Waziristan," the militant group's spokesman said.
 Pakistan's intelligence community quickly identified the mastermind of the attack and determined the attack planned by the Roohullah— a senior terrorist operative of the TTP Lahore chapter.